 Except as mentioned below, our Company has not issued any Equity Shares for consideration other than cash or by way of bonus issue or out of revaluation of reserves at any time since incorporation.

-Date of Allotment Number of Equity Shares allotted Issue Price per Equity Share (₹) Benefits accrued to our Company

-July 6, 2023 81,75,632.
+Date of Allotment 1 . - Issue Price per Equity Share (₹) Benefits accrued to our Company July 6, 2023 81,75,632.
 10 Nil Bonus Issue -

-in the ratio of

-9:10